Skip to content

 make docs-serve

-This serves the site at http://localhost:8000/db2-node/.
+This serves the site at http://localhost:5173/db2-node/.

-To build the static site into .tmp-docs-public/:
+To build the static site into docs/.vitepress/dist/:

 make docs-build